Fianna Fáil Front Bench

-In that campaign six sitting front bench TDs, including the deputy leader Mary Hanafin, were not re-elected.
-Positions also reflected the restructuring of government departments by the incoming Fine Gael-Labour Party coalition.

-In May 2016 Martin announced his third front bench.
+Micheál Martin served as the Leader of the Opposition and Leader of Fianna Fáil from 12 April 2011 until 27 June 2020.
+During this period, Fianna Fáil formed the largest opposition party in Dáil Éireann across the 31st Dáil and 32nd Dáil.

 Overview

 Fianna Fáil is the largest opposition party in the Dáil and therefore that party's leader takes the title Leader of the Opposition, a largely nominal role.
 The other parties that occupy the opposition benches include Sinn Féin and the United Left Alliance.

 The "Official Opposition" is viewed as the party tasked with keeping the government in check.
 It is also generally viewed as the alternative government.
 The Official Opposition maintains a Front bench of TDs that often have the same portfolios as actual ministers.
 They are known as opposition "spokespersons".

 The title of "the Opposition" is held by the largest party in Dáil Éireann which is not in government, and sometimes the Opposition may even be the largest party in the Dáil.
 The latter situation almost always occurred when Fianna Fáil were in opposition.
 This is due to the existence of the multi-party system where Fine Gael usually forms a coalition with the Labour Party.